Istanbul: Ethnic and religious groups

 The majority of the Catholic Levantines (Turkish: Levanten) in Istanbul and İzmir are the descendants of traders/colonists from the Italian maritime republics of the Mediterranean (especially Genoa and Venice) and France, who obtained special rights and privileges called the Capitulations from the Ottoman sultans in the 16th century.
-The community had more than 15,000 members during Atatürk's presidency in the 1920s and 1930s, but today is reduced to only a few hundreds, according to Italo-Levantine writer Giovanni Scognamillo.
+The community had more than 15,000 members during Atatürk's presidency in the 1920s and 1930s, but today is reduced to only a few hundred, according to Italo-Levantine writer Giovanni Scognamillo.
 They continue to live in Istanbul (mostly in Karaköy, Beyoğlu and Nişantaşı), and İzmir (mostly in Karşıyaka, Bornova and Buca).

 Istanbul became one of the world's most important Jewish centers in the 16th and 17th century.
 Romaniote and Ashkenazi communities existed in Istanbul before the conquest of Istanbul, but it was the arrival of Sephardic Jews that ushered a period of cultural flourishing.
 Sephardic Jews settled in the city after their expulsion from Spain and Portugal in 1492 and 1497.
 Sympathetic to the plight of Sephardic Jews, Bayezid II sent out the Ottoman Navy under the command of admiral Kemal Reis to Spain in 1492 in order to evacuate them safely to Ottoman lands.
 In marked contrast to Jews in Europe, Ottoman Jews were allowed to work in any profession.
 Ottoman Jews in Istanbul excelled in commerce and came to particularly dominate the medical profession.
 By 1711, using the printing press, books came to be published in Spanish and Ladino, Yiddish, and Hebrew.
 In large part due to emigration to Israel, the Jewish population in the city dropped from 100,000 in 1950 to 15,000 in 2021.